| Creation according to GHS

 | Consideration of the country specific legal limit values as well as classifications by country specific creation |

-| MSDSs can be retrieved over the related customers as well as inversely over search routines | |
+| SDSs can be retrieved over the related customers as well as inversely over search routines | |

-| Automatic resending of altered MSDSs to all clients | |
+| Automatic resending of altered SDSs to all clients | |

 | Additional cover letter function in the customer’s language | |

-| ASCII/ANSI-output for MSDSs in various formats enables the data transfer among other computer systems or different software | |
+| ASCII/ANSI-output for SDSs in various formats enables the data transfer among other computer systems or different software | |

 | Output in HTML-format | |